Who Is the Board of General Ministries

 As the major policy-making body of the denomination, the Board of General Ministries is highly representative of American Baptist diversity in gender, ethnicity, geography, age, as well as in a balance of ordained and lay leaders.
 It addresses business and polity.
 Through policy statements, resolutions and other declarations, it offers its best wisdom to autonomous churches and individuals on issues of faith and practice as it discerns the mind of Christ.
 While Board of General Ministries decisions give direction to national staff, they in no way obligate American Baptist congregations or regions to any position or course of action.

 The Board of General Ministries also plays an important role in mission planning and coordination.
 The Board of General Ministries hears reports from Program Boards to coordinate planning and carry out denominational envisioning.
-It also plans the Mission Summit/Biennial through its Mission Summit Biennial Program Committee.
+It also plans the Biennial Mission Summit through its Biennial Mission Summit Planning Team.

 Board Officers 2022-2023